 The AxiDraw comes with a small mounting easel (board with clips) that can hold note cards, envelopes, gift tags and other papers.
 You can also set the AxiDraw directly on top of drawing surfaces like boxes, notebooks, and larger papers to add graphics in place.
 Your paper size is not limited to the working area of the machine; the unique design of the AxiDraw features a drawing head that extends beyond the body of the machine which allows for drawing on whatever object is positioned in front of it.

-Unlike other models of AxiDraw, the AxiDraw MiniKit is a do-it-yourself kit that needs to be built prior to use.
-Assembly is straightforward with our comprehensive and highly illustrated instruction manual, which is provided as as a PDF download.
+Unlike other models of AxiDraw, the AxiDraw MiniKit 2 is a do-it-yourself kit that needs to be built prior to use.
+Assembly is straightforward with our comprehensive and highly illustrated instruction manual, which is provided as as a PDF download, available on our documentation wiki.
 You will need to provide certain tools for assembly: Scissors, and small Phillips head and flat head screwdrivers.
 No soldering is required.

-Once you've finished building the AxiDraw MiniKit, the comprehensive AxiDraw user guide walks you through every step of using the machine.
+Once you've finished building the AxiDraw MiniKit 2, the comprehensive AxiDraw user guide walks you through every step of using the machine.